tonytvo/blog-generator/content/blog/atomic-habits/index.md

 - Reduce friction associated with good behaviours.
   - Limbic friction by Andrew Huberman.
   - [Elephant and the rider](https://youtu.be/X9KP8uiGZTs) analogy.
 The Happiness Hypothesis – Jonathan Haidt
-  - Connect this to B (behavior) = MAP (motion, ability, prompt).
+  - Connect this to B (behaviour) = MAP (motion, ability, prompt).
 We want the ability to be as low as possible to start.
-  - Make it easy does not mean do easy things.
+  - Making it easy does not mean doing easy things.
 The idea is to build up to things that pay off in the long run.

 - Increase friction associated with bad behaviours.
 - Prime your environment.
   - Prepare healthy food in advance so it is ready.
 Hide or don’t hold unhealthy food.
-  - Make fitness equipment readily available but keep the TV in the closet or simply unplug it each time.
+  - Make fitness equipment readily available, but keep the TV in the closet or unplug it each time.
   - Leave your phone in a drawer before going to bed.

 ## How to Stop Procrastinating using the Two-Minute Rule